 - Kinari Bazar – You can choose from a vast collection of gorgeous borders, laces, frills, motifs, fabrics, packing materials, etc

-- Dariba Kalan – One of the best place to buy exquisitely crafted silver, gold, costume, Kundan and Meenakari jewelry.
+- Dariba Kalan – One of the best places to buy exquisitely crafted silver, gold, costume, Kundan, and Meenakari jewelry.

 - Bhagirath Palace – Asia’s largest market for light fixtures, lamps, electric and electronic goods.

 - Nai Sarak – Huge collection of pre-owned books, notebooks, textbooks, guides, and other stationery items.